djipco/djipevents/README.md

 # DjipEvents

 DjipEvents is an event-handling library that can be used in the browser and in [Node.js](https://nodejs.org).
+It is small (under 3KB) but yet powerful.
 It features methods to register, trigger and delete events.
 It is a mostly abstract class meant to be extended by (or mixed into) other objects.

 It is currently available in 3 flavours: